FC Gareji Sagarejo

 FC Gareji 1960 (Georgian: საფეხბურთო კლუბი გარეჯი 1960), commonly referred to as Gareji, is a Georgian football club from Sagarejo.
-Following the 2024 season, they gained promotion to the Erovnuli Liga, the top tier of Georgian football.
+Following the 2025 season, they were relegated to the Erovnuli Liga 2, the 2nd tier of Georgian football.

 The team first made headlines after achieving three consecutive promotions in 2018–20.
-In 2024, Gareji secured a top-flight spot for the first time in their history.
+In 2025, Gareji participated in the top flight for the first time in their history.

+The Central stadium located in Sagarejo is their home ground.

 History

 League

 Established in 1960, during the Soviet period, Gareji participated in the Georgian Republican Championship for many years.
 After 1990, they spent several seasons in the second and third divisions.

 Their recent rise started from Regionuli Liga in 2018.
 After winning the Eastern Group, Gareji secured an easy win in a home-and-away play-off tie against their Liga 3 opponents.
 As members of the newly created Liga 4, they finished just below the promotion zone, which was still widely regarded as a success for the debutants.
 However, after Tskhinvali failed to fulfill their financial obligations, they were expelled from Liga 3 and replaced by Gareji, who filled the vacuum as the 3rd-placed team.

-Against all odds, under head coach Tengiz Kobiashvili, the newly-promoted club emerged among the leaders of Liga 3 from the outset of the 2020 season and convincingly prevailed over their rivals in the promotion race by winning 14 games out of 18.
-With this achievement, Gareji completed a remarkable journey from the fifth division to Liga 2 within a very short period of time.
+During the 2020 Liga 3 season, under head coach Tengiz Kobiashvili, the newly promoted club performed strongly and remained among the top teams throughout the campaign.
+The team won 14 of its 18 matches and secured promotion.
+As a result, Gareji advanced from the fifth division to Liga 2 within a relatively short period.

 Once in the second league, for most of 2021 Gareji were still aiming for promotion, competing with Merani Martvili for a third qualifying place.
 Ultimately, the latter gained the upper hand, although Gareji recorded some impressive victories, including 8–0, which was the biggest win of the season for any Liga 2 team.
 Forward Giorgi Kharebashvili shined in this match by scoring six times.